 There are various discounts & funding available for individuals and organisations to encourage skills upgrading and Singapore Citizen students who meet the eligibility can also apply for MOE CET Bursary.

-If you sign up for CET Diploma on your own (without the support of your employer), you are eligible for training allowance of $4.50 for each hour of training subject to terms and conditions.
+If you sign up for CET Diploma and pay the course fee on your own (i.e. without the support of your employer), you may claim TA of $6 per training hour subject to terms and conditions.
 Please visit WSG’s website for more details.

 The request for subject exemption must be raised with Temasek SkillsFuture Academy within 2 weeks from semester commencement and only 1 application is allowed per student per modular certificate.
 All subject exemption will be considered on a case-by-case basis at the polytechnic’s discretion.